songwdfu/RisKeeper/README.md

 In addition, cuda 12.0 was used in our projecct.

 ## File Folders
-`GCN_ADV_Train\`: contains training, testing and model file for the adversarial training of RisKeeper and the surrogate model.
+`GCN_ADV_Train/`: contains training, testing and model file for the adversarial training of RisKeeper and the surrogate model.
-`Baselines`: contains training and testing code for baseline models as well as baseline cost allocation schemes.
+`Baselines/`: contains training and testing code for baseline models as well as baseline cost allocation schemes.

 ## Usage: How to run the code